GeoffreyManda/GeoffreyManda.github.io/_portfolio/NEST_HFA.md

 ---
-title: "[NEST360 project](https://nest360.org/) professional assistant role."
-excerpt:"Service readiness for inpatient small and sick newborn care: Evaluation of health facility assessment data from a standard tool used in 65 hospitals in Malawi, Kenya, Tanzania, and Nigeria <br/><img src='/images/newborn_toolkit.png'>"
+title: "Newborn Essential Solutions and Technologies (NEST360) professional assistant role." excerpt:"Service readiness for inpatient small and sick newborn care: Evaluation of health facility assessment data from a standard tool used in 65 hospitals in Malawi, Kenya, Tanzania, and Nigeria <br/><img src='/images/newborn_toolkit.png'>"
 collection: portfolio
 ---